 There are situations where we want to start the server with some parameters that we can’t or that we don’t want to hard code or store in a file as for example database credentials or network port and IP address the server will listen on.
 The easy way is to read such parameters from the environment variables.

-To do so, change the server startup section in index.js
+To do so, change the server startup section in index.js with:

 1// Get the IP address and the port to listen on from the environment